Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 Multiple `[BindingAlias]` extended attributes can be used on a single attribute.

+### `[BindingTemplate=(name, value)]`

+This extended attribute can be specified on an attribute, and causes the getter and setter for this attribute to forward to a common generated implementation, shared with all other attributes that have a `[BindingTemplate]` with the same value for the `name` argument.
+The `TemplatedAttributes` dictionary in Bindings.conf needs to contain a definition for the template with the name `name`.
+The `value` will be passed as an argument when calling the common generated implementation.

+This is aimed at very specialized use cases where an interface has a large number of attributes that all have the same type, and for which we have a native implementation that's common to all these attributes, and typically uses some id based on the attribute's name in the implementation.
+All the attributes that use the same template need to mostly have the same extended attributes, except form a small number that are allowed to differ (`[BindingTemplate]`, `[BindingAlias]`, `[Pure]`, [`Pref`] and [`Func`], and the annotations for whether the getter and setter throws exceptions).

 ### `[ChromeOnly]`

 This extended attribute can be specified on any method, attribute, or